-Step 2 - Add the product to a ruleset in ReCharge
+Step 2 - Add the products to Recharge

 Step 3 - Create the workflow

-Now that the product is set up in Shopify and in a ruleset in ReCharge, we can create the free trial workflow.
+Now that the product is set up in both your ecommerce platform and Recharge, you can create the free trial workflow.

-If you have not created a workflow before, you will need to find the ReCharge Workflow integration from the All integrations tab.
+If you have not created a workflow before, you will need to find the Workflows by Recharge integration from the Marketplace tab.
 Select Get, which will enable the integration in your store.

-Set a name and description for your workflow to make it easier to reference down the road.
+Set a name and description for your workflow to make it easier to reference in the future.

-The first thing you will need to do to create your workflow is to set the Conditions.
+The workflow Conditions need to be set next.
 The Conditions are what need to be met for the properties of the workflow to apply.
 Our system checks each checkout order processed against the specified conditions to determine if a workflow should be applied or not.
 Only orders that meet the defined conditions will have the workflow actions applied.

 Next, Actions are used to update various aspects of the order.
 These actions will only apply to products that meet the search criteria you just set up.

-For a 14-day free trial workflow, we will need to use at least 2 actions: price and charge delay.
+For a 14-day free trial workflow, we will need to use at least three actions: original variant ID, price, and charge delay.